Servo Setup and Test

 • Run the program

-The result is the pose update of the global variable CAL_ROTARY_AXIS, used in the next step for testing coordinated motion.
+The result is the pose update of the global variable CAL_AX1_ROTARY, used in the next step for testing coordinated motion.

 Servo Test 4 - Coordinated Motion

 This final step will test motion of the robot TCP and the rotary axis together.
 This test is quite simple - the robot TCP, close to the rotary axis will synchronize with the motion of the axis - appearing to remain fixed to the rotary direction.
 In this test, we command the robot TCP to frame track with the axis, then we turn the axis.
-We do not directly instruct the robot.
-This is a visual verification to check if your have calibrated the axis properly and that your servo config is also correct.
+We do not directly command the robot position.
+This is a visual verification to check if your servo config is also correct and that you have calibrated the axis accurately.

 • Power on the robot